 How to use frozen carrots

-Frozen carrots are best for hot dishes, especially soups and stews that can do with the extra moisture.
-There is no need to thaw the frozen carrots.
+There is no need to thaw frozen carrots.
 You can use them straight from frozen.

-Don’t use frozen carrots for cold dishes like raw carrot salads.
+Don’t use frozen carrots for raw dishes like raw carrot salads.
 Fresh, raw carrots will always work best here.
-Frozen carrots can get soggy and lose their texture once defrosted.

 Equipment

-- Large pot for blanching
+- Large saucepan – for blanching

-- Large bowl for the ice bath
+- Large mixing bowl – for ice bath

-- Parchment-lined baking sheet for flash freezing
+- Baking sheet – for flash freezing

 Ingredients